nmagen/Fire_Findr_Caffe/4_Model_Training/readme.md

 ![jpg](https://raw.githubusercontent.com/JBed/Fire_Findr/master/4_Model_Training/pride_fire.jpg)

-was classified as fire. which is likely the result of the model over weighting the importance of firetrucks. the model should have understood that fire trucks are not, on their own, importance.
+was classified as fire. which is likely the result of the model over weighting the importance of firetrucks. the model should have understood that fire trucks are not, on their own, important.
 This issue could be remedied by including image of firetrucks in parades in the negative training examples.

 ---